 How to Use PowerPoint Layouts

-A PowerPoint slide layout is simply a set of placeholders on a slide.
-Despite the simplicity of this feature, it's one of the most important tools to design presentations quickly and effectively.
+A PowerPoint slide layout is a set of placeholders on a slide.
+Despite the simplicity, it's one of the most important tools to design presentations quickly and effectively.

-One option for building a presentation is to build each of them from the bottom up.
+One option for building a presentation is from the bottom up.
 You'd go to the Insert tab and draw content boxes on the slide.
 However, this is a waste of time.
 PowerPoint slide layouts automate this step with pre-built sets of content placeholders.
 Using PowerPoint layouts also leads to more consistent slide design.

-To set a slide's layout, start off by making sure that you're on the Home tab on PowerPoint's ribbon.
-Click on the Layout dropdown, and you'll see a variety of thumbnails for the PowerPoint layouts you can use.
+To set a slide's layout, make sure that you're on the Home tab on PowerPoint's ribbon.
+Click on the Layout drop-down, and you'll see a variety of thumbnails for the PowerPoint layouts you can use.

 Most PowerPoint themes include a variety of slide layouts.
 Having multiple layout options gives choices for starting points when designing your own content.

 Click on one of these thumbnails to apply a PowerPoint layout to the active slide.
 You can then add content to each of the placeholder boxes as you build up your own presentation.